nate102938/twitter_classifier/README.md

 The stakeholder is Twitter itself, and I'm illustrating to Twitter the ability to use NLP/predictive machine learning on a user's tweets to better segment its users for the purpose of targeted advertising.
 Having the ability to identify the primary interest of a user is invaluable for segmentation / targeted advertising.

 # Data Understanding
 For this analysis, I utilized ~136K tweets pulled from 612 Twitter accounts by me from the Twitter API.
 These accounts were manually selected by me to represent each account class that I am trying to predict.

-The model created for the classification of users into the four primary segments is known as model 1.
-For model 1, I scaled down the population of political tweets used to train the model to a smaller dataset and separate file consisting of ~101K tweets.

-Model 2 representions the secondary classfication of political users between conservative and liberal classes.
-For this model, I utilized all tweets collected from political accounts.

 # Exploratory Data Analysis
+The following top words were identified for each of the primary classifications in EDA:

+## Business

+## Politics

+## Sports / Entertainment

+## Science / Technology

 # Modeling
-For both models, I used NLP techniques and a Complement Naive Bayes Classifier to predict the primary interest of the user between the four categories and then to predict the political affiliation of political users.
-The first step is preprocessing the tweets using NLTK, which includes tokenizing the tweets using a regular expression tokenizer, removing stop words, and stemming the words.
-This preprocessing step is performed on the 'tweet' column of the data and the result is stored in a new column 'preprocessed_tweet'.
+The model created for the classification of users into the four primary segments is referred to as model 1.
+For model 1, I scaled down the population of political tweets used to train the model to a smaller dataset and separate file consisting of ~101K tweets.
+Model 2 represents the secondary classfication of political users between conservative and liberal classes.
+For model 2, I utilized all political tweets from the complete dataset.

-.
-I performed some manual preprocessing, then used a TFIDF vectorizor, then used a Complement Naive Bayes Classifier to fit the training data and predict the primary interest of the user and/or political affiliation.
+For both models, I used NLP techniques and predictive modeling.
+The first step was preprocessing the tweets.
+I lowered the case of all words, got rid of stopwords and numeric words, and then tokenized and lemmatized the remaining words.
+I then used a TFIDF vectorizor.
+After that, I used a Complement Naive Bayes Classifier to fit, train, and then test how well the models predicted the primary interest and, if political, the political affiliation of the user.

 # Final Evaluation

+Model 1 predicts the primary interest of a user with 98% accuracy.
+If the primary interest of the user is politics, the user's tweets are run through model 2, which predicts the political affiliation of the user with 95% accuracy.

+These are very good results and should help Twitter improve its user segmentation and targeted advertising processes for a better user experience and better advertising metrics (clicks and conversions).

 # Next Steps
 Recommendation to Twitter for next steps: